-Business English classes take place at ISE Brighton all year round for 6 hours per week and can be combined with a General English classes for a full time course.
+Business English classes take place at ISE Brighton all year round as evening classes and can be combined with a General English classes for a full time course.

 Please check our current timetable.